siemens/meta-iot2050/meta-hailo/recipes-app/tappas/README.md

 # Hailo TAPPAS

 TAPPAS is Hailo's set of full application examples, implementing pipeline elements and pre-trained AI tasks.
-It can be used for evaluations, reference code, and demos:
+According to Hailo's announcement, it can be used for evaluations, reference code, and demos:
  - Accelerating time to market by reducing development time and deployment effort
  - Simplifying integration with Hailo’s runtime SW stack